MMblokl/DNAVMM/README.md

 The model automatically loads from a given checkpoint every 5 epochs, and will load from weights given a specific run_name.
 Every 5 epochs, model.weights will be replaced with the last weights to reduce memory usage.

+**Important**
-!
-Make sure to not run the script again if the model has finished training completely, as this might override results.
+- Make sure to not run the script again if the model has finished training completely, as this might override results.

 # Class indices
-The very first run of any model generated class_indices directory if it is not yet present.
-These indices are for reproducibility and for making sure the model checkpoint doesnt start training using different indices.
+The class_indices directory contains shared class indices for the BIOSCAN-5M dataset, and is generated again by any model script if removed.
+**Important**
+- If removed, the link from indices to actuall classes dissapears, meaning you will have to re-train your from the start again.